Here it is, Seattle: The weather we’ve been waiting for

 Most Pacific Northwesterners will be too far north in latitude to see the perfect predawn view, which Earth Sky calls a “delicately beautiful sky scene.”
 But there will still be an opportunity for anyone with a clear sky to use the lit side of the crescent moon as an arrow to point out Venus near the horizon.
 On Saturday morning in Seattle, Venus will rise in the northeast at 4:25 a.m. and the moon will rise in the northeast at 4:37 a.m., according to The Old Farmer’s Almanac.

-Venus and the Moon are the second-brightest and third-brightest celestial bodies, respectively, after the sun, according to Earth Sky, which says there’s “something heart-stirring about seeing bright objects exceedingly low in the sky… We promise you … if you look, and you spot them, you’ll be glad.“
+Venus and the Moon are the second-brightest and third-brightest celestial bodies, respectively, after the sun, according to Earth Sky, and there’s “something heart-stirring about seeing bright objects exceedingly low in the sky … We promise you … if you look, and you spot them, you’ll be glad.“

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.